UCSD-ANF/anfsrc/anf/bin/web/deployment_history/README.md

 Dependencies
 ------------

-GMT - the generic mapping tools
+GMT IS NOT REQUIRED ANYMORE FOR THE PYTHON VERSION -GMT - the generic mapping tools-

 ffmpeg - for movies

+ANTELOPE BINDINGS ONLY NEEDED TO CONVERT TIME.
+COULD REPLACE THEM.
 BRTT Antelope with Python bindings.
 5.1-64 or earlier for the time being

 ### Map Data ###

+PYTHON CODE REQUIRES MATPLOTLIB - BASEMAP LIBRARY.

 The script usarray_deploy_map.py requires a number of GMT data files that are not included in this Git repository: